1617 Avenue M,

 2 people favorited this theater

-Opened in January 1937, the Elm Theater was a small theater that was situated on Avenue M and Elm Street, for which it was named.
+Opened on January 22, 1937 with Gladys George in “Valiant Is the Word for Carrie” & Johnny Weissmuller in “Tarzan Escapes”.
+The Elm Theater was a small theatre that was situated on Avenue M and Elm Street, for which it was named.
 In the 1960’s, it was showing foreign films, but by the 1970’s it was showing more adult themed fare.
 Nothing seemed to work in the small neighborhood house with a small balcony, and it was the first Century house to close in 1973.
-A bank branch is now housed in the shape of the gutted theater.
+A bank branch is now housed in the gutted theatre.

 Just login to your account and subscribe to this theater